Own-Data-Privateer/hoardy-web/tool/README.md

 Install the [`Hoardy-Web` extension](../extension/) and get some archive data by browsing some websites.

-## Make a website mirror from archived data
+## Make a website mirror from your archived data

 You can then use your archived data to generate a local offline static website mirror that can be opened in a web browser without accessing the Internet, similar to what `wget -mpk` does.